Breaking the Cycle of Abuse

 Achieving trust and intimacy in relationships is often one of the most difficult hurdles for survivors of child abuse.
 Beeman says she married "a mean, emotionally immature, narcissistic man" because that's what she thought love was.

 But it was the birth of Beeman's first child that created her biggest challenge.
 "I thought, 'Uh-oh, I'm pregnant and I'm having a girl,' and I went right back into therapy," she says.
 Her daughter's "terrible twos" tested Beeman's mettle and further convinced her of the importance of therapy for survivors.
-Even though she knew that her daughter's defiant behavior was perfectly normal for a 2-year-old, Beeman found that the urge to strike her daughter was still a difficult impulse for her to resist.
+Even though she knew that her daughter's defiant behavior was perfectly normal for a two-year-old, Beeman found that the urge to strike her daughter was still a difficult impulse for her to resist.

 Luckily, Beeman, like countless others who have sought help, was able to break the cycle.
 "The study of child abuse confronts us with the astonishing fact that parents will inflict the same punishment or neglect on their children as they experienced themselves in their early lives," writes Alice Miller.
 "It is not until they are in therapy -- supposing they are given any -- that it transpires that they have been reenacting what they went through as children.
 As long as the anger directed at a parent or other first caregiver remains unconscious or disavowed, it cannot be dissipated.
 It can only be taken out on oneself or stand-ins and scapegoats like one's own children."